danielmason89/mcMasterful-books-bdv-103/README.md

 - Node.js v18+ or v20+
 - Docker (if using MongoDB in a container)
-- MongoDB running on `mongodb://mongo:27017/booksdb` or a compatible URI
+- MongoDB running on `mongodb://mongo:27017/booksdb`

 ### Install Dependencies